 While qualified therapists are necessary for MLD, machine lymphatic drainage allows for a certain standardisation of treatment, independent of the therapist’s individual technique or experience.

-Machine lymphatic drainage is an effective therapeutic method used to treat lymphoedema, swelling and promote lymphatic circulation.
-This non-invasive technique uses special equipment to apply rhythmic pressure and relaxation phases to the tissues to improve lymph flow.
-In this article, we will take a closer look at how machine lymphatic drainage works, its areas of application and the scientific evidence that supports its effectiveness.
+Mechanical lymphatic drainage is an effective therapeutic method used to treat lymphedema, swelling and promote lymphatic circulation.
+This non-invasive technique uses specialized equipment to apply rhythmic periods of pressure and relaxation to the tissues to improve lymphatic flow.
+In this article, we will take a closer look at how machine lymphatic drainage works, its applications, and the scientific evidence that supports its effectiveness.

-Mechanical lymphatic drainage is a mechanical therapy that aims to promote lymphatic circulation and facilitate the removal of lymphatic fluid from the tissues.
-It is often used as a complement or alternative to manual lymphatic drainage and uses special compression devices to apply rhythmic pressure and relaxation to the tissues.
+Mechanical lymphatic drainage is a mechanical therapy aimed at promoting lymphatic circulation and facilitating the removal of lymphatic fluid from the tissues.
+It is often used as an adjunct or alternative to manual lymphatic drainage and uses specialized compression devices to apply rhythmic periods of pressure and relaxation to the tissues.

-During machine lymph drainage, special cuffs or sleeves are placed around the body areas to be treated.
-These cuffs are connected to a pump that blows air into the cuffs and then deflates them again.
-This alternation between compression and relaxation creates a rhythmic pressure on the tissues that stimulates the lymph flow and opens the lymph vessels.
-This improves lymph circulation and supports the removal of lymph fluid from the affected area.
+During machine lymphatic drainage, special cuffs or sleeves are placed around the areas of the body to be treated.
+These cuffs are connected to a pump that blows air into the cuffs and then deflates them.
+This alternation between compression and relaxation creates a rhythmic pressure on the tissues that stimulates lymph flow and opens the lymphatic vessels.
+This improves lymphatic circulation and supports the removal of lymphatic fluid from the affected area.

 Lymphoedema and swelling: Mechanical lymphatic drainage is often used to treat lymphoedema, which is caused by a disorder of the lymphatic system and can lead to swelling of the arms or legs.